 In 2016, APA National instituted a new system for CM session approval.
 CM Providers (e.g., the California Chapter and each Section of the Chapter) applied for and became Certified Providers.
 Criteria for approval of CM sessions remains the same as before: Activities must (a) meet a planning-related objective; (b) be unbiased and non-promotional; and (c) communicate a clearly identified educational purpose or objective.
 Law and Ethics CM sessions must meet additional criteria.
-Additionallylse, Activities must: (a) be led by one or more experts on the subject matter discussed; (b) use learning methodologies and formats that are appropriate to the activity's educational purpose; (c) involve the use of materials that do not include proprietary information; and (d) meet the learning time criterion be timed in a manner consistent.
-While the Conference Program Coordinator, VP Conferences and CM Coordinatorhapter contractors will perform the high-level review of submitted sessions to determine the sessions meeting these criteria, the Programs Subcommittee should be aware of the criteria when selecting sessions.
+Additionally, Activities must: (a) be led by one or more experts on the subject matter discussed; (b) use learning methodologies and formats that are appropriate to the activity's educational purpose; (c) involve the use of materials that do not include proprietary information; and (d) meet the learning time criterion..
+While the Conference Program Coordinator, VP Conferences and CM Coordinator will determine the sessions meeting these criteria, the Programs Subcommittee should be aware of the criteria when selecting sessions.

 APA National continues to require an evaluation from AICP members for conference sessions they attend and this continues to be separate from the evaluation performed when an AICP member is claiming CM credit on the APA National website.
 Only one completed form per AICP member for the entire conference is required.
-It is critical to the continued ability ofIn order for APA California to continue to provide CM credit-worthy sessions, that a substantial number of AICP members must fill out the "AICP EVALUATION FORM FOR CM APPROVED 57 SESSIONS."
+In order for APA California to continue to provide CM credit-worthy sessions, a substantial number of AICP members must fill out the "AICP EVALUATION FORM FOR CM APPROVED SESSIONS."
 An earnest explanation to AICP members about the importance of the form at the conference's plenary sessions and in the conference program document seem to get positive results.
 All CM Evaluation Forms are provided to attendees through the Mobile App, and attendees will be reminded to complete this form.
 Paper evaluation forms will no longer be available at the conference.